-The process of measuring an axial thrust load by using a load cell requires a clear understanding of axial thrust load and the operation of a load cell.
-This depth of understanding affects the choice of measuring technique and type of load cell.
+The process of measuring an axial thrust load with a load cell requires a clear understanding of both axial thrust and the optimal application for various load cells.
+This depth of understanding clearly influences the choice of measuring technique and load cell type.

-This article provides a foundation for this understanding by explaining both axial thrust and load cell operation.
-It focuses on the specific example of a centrifugal pump.
+This article provides a foundation for this understanding, focusing on the specific example of a centrifugal pump.

 Axial Thrust Definition

-The term axial thrust is made up of two-component words: “axial” and “thrust”.
-By examining the meaning of each word individually, its compound meaning becomes apparent. the two words.
+The term axial thrust is made up of two-component words: “axial” and “thrust.”
+By examining the meaning of each word individually, its compound meaning becomes apparent.